RocketChat/ldap-container-for-tests/README.md

 Passwords for all users are 'password'.

-The root password is 'rootpassword'.
+The root password is 'admin'.